yeasin50/AssetsFor_/androidAssignemt2/PCA_FinalXM/readme.md

   - LogInActivity.java

   Java of fragments
-  -start with fragment
+  - CalculateBMI.java
+  - Celsius_to_Fahrenheit.java
+  - Fahrenheit_to_Celsius.java

-  MyDBHelper use to handle data
+  MyDBHelper use to handle data Store and View